postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-installation.md

 warning: false
 ---

-To download and install Postman CLI, follow the steps below.
+To download and install the Postman CLI, follow the steps below.

 1. Download the zip file for your platform from the [download page](https://www.postman.com/downloads/) or from the links below: